Control Pneumatic Soft Bending Actuator with Feedforward Hysteresis Compensation by Pneumatic Physical Reservoir Computing: Pneumatic Bending Actuators

 \subsection{Structural Design}

-Fig.~\ref{fig: pam} (a) shows the pneumatic soft bending actuator to be controlled in this work.
+Fig.~\ref{fig: pam} shows the pneumatic soft bending actuator, whose motion is this work's control object.
 Its structure comprises a metallic base, a rubber bladder, a metal end, a linking metal plate, and an inextensible fabric shield.
 Upon pressurization, the rubber bladder expands radially and contracts axially, following the mechanism of PAMs.
-The metal plate restricts the actuator's uniform axial contraction, thus inducing its bending movement, Fig.~\ref{fig: pam} (b) exhibits.
-Upon depressurization, the actuator returns to the straight shape, as depicted in Fig.~\ref{fig: pam} (c).
+The metal plate restricts the actuator's uniform axial contraction, thus inducing its bending, as Fig.~\ref{fig: pam} (b) illustrates.
+Upon depressurization, the actuator returns to its straight shape, as depicted in Fig.~\ref{fig: pam} (c).

 The dual-PAM actuator serving as the pneumatic physical reservoir in this work is shown in Fig.~\ref{fig: reservoir}.
 Its structure shown in (a) closely mirrors the design in Fig.~\ref{fig: pam} (a), with a second rubber bladder included and a centrally placed metal plate flanked by two antagonistically positioned air chambers.
 In the physical reservoir setup, one chamber (PAM A in Fig.~\ref{fig: reservoir}) functions as an active PAM actuated by the designed pressure input, the other chamber (PAM B in Fig.~\ref{fig: reservoir}) acts as a passive PAM initially pressurized to 100 kPa and closely sealed by a hand valve, as shown in Fig.~\ref{fig: reservoir} (b).
 In controlling the bending motion of the soft actuator shown in Fig.~\ref{fig: pam}, the active PAM is pressurized by an actuation input $P_i$ [kPa] expressed by: